Yichang: Tourism

 Yichang has rich tourism resources, which attract millions of visitors for its natural scenery located among mountains and rivers.
 In 2023, Yichang welcomed about 79 million visitors.
 The most famous attractions include the Three Gorges Dam Tourist Area, Tribe of the Three Gorges, Qingjiang Gallery, Memorial Temple of Qu Yuan, Three Gorges Grand Waterfalls, and Xiling Gorge.
 The overall revenue from tourism was 110 billion yuan in 2023, which increased 44.5% from last year.

+As the gateway to the Three Gorges Dam, Yichang is a major tourism hub.
+The Yichang Museum houses important cultural relics, including the Zigui Bell.

 Hydropower

 Yichang's prefectures have many major hydroelectricity projects.
 The best known are the two huge dams on the Yangtze River: the Gezhouba Dam (located just upstream of Yichang central city) and Three Gorges Dam, which is 40 km upstream.
 The Geheyan Dam and Gaobazhou Dam on the Qing River are important as well.
 Besides those, a huge number of medium-sized and small power plants operate on smaller rivers and streams within some prefectures.

-These projects not only provide a stable and substantial source of renewable energy,but also play a crucial role in flood control,navigation improvement, and irrigation support for the surrounding regions.The Three Gorges Dam, in particular, is one of the largest hydroelectric power stations in the world and serves as a symbol of China’s engineering achievements.At the same time, the construction of large dams has brought about challenges such as ecological changes,relocation of local communities, and preservation of cultural heritage sites,making hydropower development in Yichang both a driver of modernization and a subject of ongoing debate.
+These projects not only provide a stable and substantial source of renewable energy, but also play a crucial role in flood control, navigation improvement, and irrigation support for the surrounding regions.
+The Three Gorges Dam, in particular, is one of the largest hydroelectric power stations in the world and serves as a symbol of China's engineering achievements.
+At the same time, the construction of large dams has brought about challenges such as ecological changes, relocation of local communities, and preservation of cultural heritage sites, making hydropower development in Yichang both a driver of modernization and a subject of ongoing debate.